 Q: Where can I buy textbooks for the program?

 A: All materials required for the KLFID Program will be made available by the LL.M.
 Program throughout the year.

 A: Student evaluations are based on written assignments, presentations, and midterm and final examinations.
 The Ohio Northern Claude W. Pettit College of Law uses an A-to-F grading scale.

 A: Ohio Northern University is located in Ada, Ohio.
 Ada is a small town in Northwest Ohio, with a population of about 6,000 residents (including 3,300 students).
 Ada is about 80 miles away from the state capital, Columbus, Ohio, as well as Dayton, Toledo, and Fort Wayne, Ind.
 The small cities of Lima and Findlay are within 20 miles.

 Q. What services are available in Ada?

-A: Ada has all essential services, including grocery and drug stores, numerous restaurants, banks, a movie theatre, and doctor and dentist offices.
+A: Ada, Ohio, has all essential services, including grocery and drug stores, numerous restaurants, banks, a movie theatre, and doctor and dentist offices.

 Q: What accommodations will be provided by Ohio Northern for the duration of the program?

-A: Ohio Northern will provide students with two-bedroom, one-bathroom apartments that are within walking distance of campus.
-Each student will share an apartment with another LLM student of the same gender.
+A: Ohio Northern University will provide students with two-bedroom, one-bathroom apartments that are within walking distance of campus.
+Each student will share an apartment with another LL.M. student of the same gender.
 All apartments are fully furnished with kitchen appliances, cookware and dishes, cable TV and internet, heating and cooling, and linens and blankets.
-On-site laundry facilities also are provided.
+On-site laundry facilities are also provided.